 Nearly 100 islands comprise the Shetlands which lie roughly 100 miles NE off the coast of Scotland.
 Only about 16 of them are inhabited with a total population of about 23,000.
 It was the Norwegians who first laid claim to them in the ninth century; hardly surprising given that the islands are closer to Norway than Scotland.
 In 1470, the Shetlands were given to the Scots as part of the dowry of the King of Norway’s daughter when she was betrothed to James III, and so there has always been a heavy Scandinavian influence which remains to this day…lots of dressing up like Vikings!

 So far north are the islands that they receive only six hours of daylight at the winter solstice.
 In contrast, summer’s daylight can last up to 19 hours, with a period of time when it never gets completely dark.
 The general climate is windy and cloudy with at least a few millimetres of rain falling on more that 250 days a year.
-Average temperatures are 45 in March, 64 in July and August temperatures over 77 are rare.
+Average temperatures are 45˚F in March, 64˚F in July and August temperatures over 77˚F are rare.
 Winters are relatively mild and fog is common during the summer months.
 A Caribbean clime this is not.

-The mysteries themselves are satisfyingly unpredictable with twists and turns that keep you guessing (the murderer generally ends up being someone you didn’t expect).
-The whole approach of the show is slow and languid — low key without a lot of tension.
+This show has such an open and honest beauty to it that pulls you in before you even realize what’s happened.
+The mysteries themselves are satisfyingly unpredictable with twists and turns that keep you guessing (the murderer generally ends up being someone you didn’t expect) and the overall feel of the show is slow and languid — low key without a lot of tension.

 I think this is due in large part to Douglas Henshall who plays the main character, DI Jimmy Perez.
-His character is solid and good-hearted and offers up nice emotional gravitas without being overwrought.
+His character is warm and good-hearted and offers up nice emotional gravitas without being overwrought.
 His wife has died and he has a teenage daughter, Cassie, who is not his biologically, but whom he has raised since the age of three.
 Her biological father is Duncan, who was not in the picture for many years but who is now.
 It lends an interesting dynamic to the show.
 In fact, the unconventional relationship between Jimmy and Duncan is one of my favourite parts of the show, despite not being front and center.
 They approach parenting from opposite directions which can make things tricky.
 After a bit of a tussle over Cassie one day, Duncan laughs, “I want a divorce.”